sarahecarterphd/sarahecarterphd.github.io/_pages/about.md

 Today: Life Coach Empowering Sensitive Humans to Thrive in the Digital Age
 ======

 I am a life coach focused on sensitive humans and digital wellbeing.
 In my coaching, I create a **safe and empathetic space** for clients to explore what is possible and find what makes them thrive.
-My coaching business, **Purposely Digital** [Purposely Digital](https://purposely-digital.com), supports individuals to thrive in a digital age that is inherently overwhelming and overstimulating.
+My coaching business, [Purposely Digital](https://purposely-digital.com), supports individuals to thrive in a digital age that is inherently overwhelming and overstimulating.
 As a coach and with my company, **I empower clients** to live a life according to their values in the 21st century.

-I am also currently moving towards formal accreditation by the [International Coaching Federation [(https://coachingfederation.org)].
+I am also currently moving towards formal accreditation by the [International Coaching Federation](https://coachingfederation.org).
 While coaches do not require certification to coach, **becoming ICF-accredited demonstrates a commitment** to ethical standards and a high quality of coaching.
 I plan to complete all the requirements by the end of 2025.

 Formerly: Researcher and Teacher
 ======